 PUT

 Method not allowed by the resource.
 The returned HTTP error status is 405.
-The server should also include the ‘Allow: GET’ field in the response as per section 14.7 of [RFC 2616].
+The server should also include the ‘Allow: GET’ field in the response as per sections 6.5.5 and 7.4.1 of [RFC7231].

 POST

 Method not allowed by the resource.
 The returned HTTP error status is 405.
-The server should also include the ‘Allow: GET’ field in the response as per section 14.7 of [RFC 2616].
+The server should also include the ‘Allow: GET’ field in the response as per sections 6.5.5 and 7.4.1 of [RFC7231].

 DELETE

 Method not allowed by the resource.
 The returned HTTP error status is 405.
-The server should also include the ‘Allow: GET’ field in the response as per section 14.7 of [RFC 2616].
+The server should also include the ‘Allow: GET’ field in the response as per sections 6.5.5 and 7.4.1 of [RFC7231].

-Resource: Service capabilities for a contact list
+Resource: Service capabilities for a predefined list of contacts

+The resource used is:

+http://{serverRoot}/capabilitydiscovery/{apiVersion}/{userId}/contactListCapabilities/{contactListId}

+This resource is used for discovery (query) of service capabilities for a predefined list of contacts, e.g. list stored on a server by using methods described in [REST_NetAPI_AddressBook].

+Request URL variables